digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/data-sources/athena.md

 title: Athena
 ---

-ToolJet can connect to **Amazon Athena** which is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+JumpStart can connect to **Amazon Athena** which is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the **Amazon Athena** data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the ToolJet dashboard and choose **Amazon Athena** as the data source.
+To establish a connection with the **Amazon Athena** data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the JumpStart dashboard and choose **Amazon Athena** as the data source.

-ToolJet requires the following to connect to your Athena.
+JumpStart requires the following to connect to your Athena.

 - **Database**
 - **S3 output location**